andsmedeiros/uevloop/README.md

 µEvLoop is meant to run baremetal, primarily in simple single-core MCUs.
 That said, nothing stops it from being employed as a side library in RTOSes or in full-fledged x86_64 multi-threaded desktop applications.

-Communication between asynchronous contexts, such as ISRs and side threads, is done through some shared data structures defined inside the library's core modules.
+Communication between asynchronous contexts, such as ISRs and side threads, is done through some shared data structures defined inside the library's core components.
 As whenever dealing with non-atomic shared memory, there must be synchronisation between accesses to these structures as to avoid memory corruption.

 µEvLoop does not try to implement a universal locking scheme fit for any device.
 Instead, some generic critical section definition is provided.